Table of Contents

-Coal, natural gas, and other fossil fuels are neither sustainable nor safe.
+Coal, gas, and other fossil fuels are neither sustainable nor safe.
 We shouldn’t use them.

 of global warming emissions

 But fossil fuels come with a cost.
 Coal smoke is linked with everything from asthma and birth defects to cancer and premature death.
-Natural gas fracking is tied to contaminated groundwater and earthquakes.
+Gas fracking is tied to contaminated groundwater and earthquakes.
 And oil is the single largest source of air pollution and smog in the world.

 Fossil fuels are also the main source of global warming emissions, one of the most pressing existential issues facing humanity today.
 Understanding the scope of their impacts is critical for informing our choices around energy production—and for preventing the worst impacts of climate change.